sriraksha-Prabhu/EcoJourney/README.md

 # EcoJourney 🌿

 EcoJourney is a full-stack MERN application designed to help users track their journeys and calculate their carbon footprint.
-The app allows users to log in, record trips, view journey history, and monitor their environmental impact over time.
+It allows users to log in, record trips, view journey history, and monitor their environmental impact over time.

 ---
 ## Features